SteeltoeOSS/Tooling/visual-studio-templates/win-framework-base/README.md

-# Steeltoe .NET Core on Linux
+# Steeltoe .NET Framework

-This C# project targets .NET Core 2.1 running on Linux and is a great beginning point to create a cloud native api.
+This C# project targets .NET Framework 4.6.1 for Windows and is a great beginning point to create a cloud native api.
 Using the Visual Studio MVC template as a base, the code has been simplified to host a few RESTful endpoints.
 Steeltoe packages like logging have been added to aid in streaming logs, along with other 12 Factor best practices.

 ## About Steeltoe